-Counselor Licensing Requirements New Jersey are important to consider when pursuing a role as a Licensed Professional Counselor in New Jersey.
+Counselor Licensing Requirements in New JerseyCounselor Licensing Requirements New Jersey are important to consider when pursuing a role as a Licensed Professional Counselor in New Jersey.
 We want to provide you with timely information regarding receiving the licensing you need to properly practice counseling in New Jersey.

 New Jersey Counselor Credential TitlesLicensed Clinical Mental Health Counselor (LCMHC) Licensed Professional Counselor (LPC) Licensed Associate Counselor (LAC) After acceptable documentation of the satisfaction of the LPC educational and examination requirements, an individual may be granted licensure as an Associate Counselor to practice counseling under the direct supervision of an LPC or a supervisor acceptable to the committee.